pip-services/pip-services-docs/content/en/conceptual/communication/commandable_http_services/_index.md

 #### Command set

 The key aspect of a CommandableHttpService is its dependence on a set of predefined commands.
-Thus, in our example, we define a command set containing one command named greeting, which is used to create the phrase “Hello {name}” for a given name.
+Thus, in our example, we define a command set containing one command named greeting, which is used to create the phrase "Hello {name}" for a given name.
 The following code shows how to do this.

 {{< tabsection >}}
   {{< include "./__code2_node.md" >}}